lando/code-sign-action/README.md

 It was developed specifically to code sign binaries built using [@lando/pkg-action](https://github.com/marketplace/actions/pkg-action) so it may not be appropriate for all use cases.
 It also can do basic [macOS notarization](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution).

-It will automatically set the `signtool` based on `runner.os` and the inputs below that you pass in.
-Note that signing is not supported on `linux` because you cannot sign binary files on Linux and it is not required for binaries to be signed anyway.
+It will automatically set the `signtool` based on `runner.os` and the inputs that you pass in.

+Note that signing is **not supported** on `linux` because you cannot sign binary files on Linux and it is not required for binaries to be signed anyway.

 ## Required Inputs